skorasaurus/dtparking/README.md

 dtparking
 =========

-data set of parking lots in Downtown Cleveland that are publically accessable.
+data set of parking lots in Downtown Cleveland that are publicly accessable.

 These are simply derived from OpenStreetMap so license is ODBL.